 - Within the GenRocket Web Platform, the Tester will create a new Project.

-- Within this Project, the Tester will also need to create a Domain called, defects.
+- Within this Project, the Tester must also create a Domain called defects.

-- The Domain will contain the following Attributes with each associated to the following Generators:
+- The Domain will contain the following Attributes, with each associated with the following Generators:

 - id - RangeGen